BlockBlockYonsei/SuiMoveScratch/README.md

 # SuiMoveScratch

-**Visualize and Explore Move Smart Contracts Without Writing Code**
+**No-Code Move Module Explorer & Editor for the Sui Blockchain**

-SuiMoveScratch is a no-code developer tool that transforms Move smart contracts into intuitive, visual building blocks.
-Designed for developers, learners, and blockchain enthusiasts, this tool helps you explore the structure of Move modules deployed on the Sui blockchain without having to read the raw code.
+SuiMoveScratch is a visual no-code tool that helps developers and learners explore, edit, and understand Move smart contracts deployed on the Sui blockchain.
+It transforms Move code into editable UI components — making the learning curve smoother and the development experience friendlier.

 ---

 ## Features

--  Generates structured Move code
+- 🔍 Visualizes Move modules using structured JSON
--  Renders structs, functions, imports, and constants as block-style cards
+- 🧱 Renders and edits **Structs**, **Functions**, and **Imports** as card-style blocks
--  Helps beginners understand Move smart contracts visually
--  Extensible architecture for future versions (drag-and-drop, composable code generation, etc.)
+- 🧠 Add new elements via interactive dialogs (no code needed)
+- 🛠️ Real-time list views for functions and structs
+- 🧩 Built with React, TypeScript, Vite, and Tailwind

 ---